adam-bartholomew/office-quote-bot/Readme.md

 * How to define dictionaries and functions to access/modify those dictionaries.
 * How to read and write to and from different file types.

+### Running:
+I usually run this from within pycharm during development.
+The file _office-bot.py_ contains the main method that gets called upon execution.
+In a terminal, navigate to where the file _office-bot.py_ is located in the file system and issue the command below

+    python office-bot.py

+The following packages will need to be installed via pip: tweepy, playsound, and yattag.

 ### Importing Quotes:
 #### General Import Information
     The following config properties are used when importing a quote file: